-Our research is devoted to the study of novel mechanisms controlling immunity and inflammation in the joint, vasculature and diseased organ including heart and kidney.
-This Experimental Medicine programme aims to discover the mechanisms behind leukocyte trafficking, develop new gene therapies, anti-inflammatory peptides, agonists and antagonists that target novel inflammatory pathways, with a unique focus on endogenous mediators of resolution.
+Inflammatory processes represent a fundamental biological function impacting both positively (physiology) and negatively (pathology) on the performance of our body.
+Our research is devoted to the study of inflammatory mechanisms controlling immunity and inflammation in the joint, vasculature and diseased organ including heart and kidney.
+This programme aims to discover the mechanisms behind leukocyte trafficking, develop new gene therapies, anti-inflammatory peptides, small molecules, antagonists that block novel targets, agonists that activate patient-specific pro-resolving pathways.

-Our translational research is published in Science, Nature Immunology and the Journal of Experimental Medicine - and the excellence of our research is recognised by the award of the Arthritis Research UK Early Arthritis Treatment Centre and an NIHR Translational Research Partnership.
-There is significant overlap with the aims of our cardiovascular research theme.
+Our translational research is published in Science and Nature journals, Immunity, PNAS, JCI and more, and the excellence of our research is recognised by the award of the Arthritis Research UK Early Arthritis Treatment Centre and an NIHR Translational Research Partnership.

-- We lead translational research on rheumatoid arthritis patient stratification, with the aim of adopting the cancer model (from tissue pathotype to personalised therapy)
+- We lead translational research on rheumatoid arthritis patient stratification, enabling adoption of the cancer model (deep tissue pathotype definition to guide personalised therapy).

 - We pioneered the area of Resolution of Inflammation identifying distinct mediators and receptor targets